Uropathy for the healing of teeth and gum problems

 A recent case of toothache which was initially massively helped by urine therapy but where the toothache came back with a vengeance was found to have applied several antiseptic treatment measures (hydrogen peroxide mouthwash, salt treatments, lots of oregano oil both internally and directly on the tooth) near-simultaneously with the urine treatment and thus might have inadvertently deactivated the 'active ingredients' in the urine.

 Since both personal experience and that of a number of others has shown urine therapy to be near-infallible with tooth pain, I most strongly advise not to directly combine the application of any antiseptic agents with your urine treatment lest the urine lose its curative power.
-You should definitely be able to additionally use antiseptics to advantage, but at different times (such as a couple of hours after or before the urine treatment).
+You should definitely be able to additionally use antiseptics to advantage, but at different times (such as a couple of hours after the urine treatment).

 Enhancing the therapeutic effects of urine therapy for dental health purposes

 Martha Christy writes in her book "Your Own Perfect Medicine" (see Urine therapy books) that all natural healing modalities go well with uropathy, particularly homeopathy.
 Considering the above caveat, it would seem best however not to directly add any natural antibiotics such as propolis*, tea tree oil or Coenzyme Q10 (ubiquinone) but if you do use such items, to apply them at different times.